HDRUK/hutch/website/docs/users/getting-started/installation/message-queue.md

 # Azure Queue Storage

-Alternatively, you can use [Azure Queue Storage](azure-queue-storage) as your message queue.
+Alternatively, you can use [Azure Queue Storage][azure-queue-storage] as your message queue.
 Add the connection string to the environment:
 - `AZURE_QUEUE_STORAGE_STRING=<connection_string>

 [RabbitMQ]: https://www.rabbitmq.com/